JAMStack Conference London 2019

-The event was JAM-packed with designers, front-end developers and experts around the JAMStack domain.
-All conversations were majorly focused around static-site generators and going serverless - how it impacts performance, cost, and business by reducing the infrastructure cost by a great deal.
+The event was JAM-packed with designers, front-end developers, and experts around the JAMStack domain.
+All conversations were majorly focused on static-site generators and going serverless - how it impacts performance, cost, and business by reducing the infrastructure cost by a great deal.
 A great venue and welcoming people from the community, made my first experience at JAMStack conf comfortable and enthusiastic.

-This being my first-ever JAMStack conf, my focus was more around interacting with people, getting to know what are the best practices followed across the globe.
-Coming from Drupal background, it was pretty interesting to see how everyone is using the features of CMS, and at the same time leveraging JAMStack for the end-user facing sites.
+This being my first-ever JAMStack conf, my focus was more on interacting with people, and getting to know what are the best practices followed across the globe.
+Coming from Drupal background, it was pretty interesting to see how everyone is using the features of CMS and at the same time leveraging JAMStack for the end-user-facing sites.
 An amazing time at the conf with a pool of friendly and enthusiastic people, discussing ideas and their pain points.

 | Sarah Drasner, Netlify: State of the JAMstack Nation

 Sarah talked about how JAMStack changes the way we have been traditionally thinking about web apps, servers, infra, and scalability required to handle huge traffic.
 The talk was followed with a very convincing demo of an e-commerce site hosted statically on Netlify, built using Nuxt with Stripe integration and Lambda functions for functional points.
 Code reference link: https://github.com/sdras/ecommerce-netlify

 | Matt Biilmann, Netlify: Netlify pushes analytics tracking live

 Nelify CEO Matt Biilmann deployed analytics live tracking with Netlify during the event.
 This enables faster and more accurate statistics - https://twitter.com/paulmaunders/status/1148896750561873920